-About PCI Microbiol
+About PCI Microbiology

-What is PCI Microbiol?
+What is PCI Microbiology?

-PCI Microbiol is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.
+PCI Microbiology is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.

-• PCI Microbiol is transparent: reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
+• PCI Microbiology is transparent: reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
 Recommendations are signed by the recommenders.
 Reviews may also be signed if the reviewers agree to do so

-Managing board of PCI Microbiol
+Managing Board of PCI Microbiology

 Anne Daebeler (Biology Centre CAS, Budweis, Czech Republic)